seanhess/Blog/pages/README.txt

 Put pages in here.
-They won't show up as posts
+They won't show up as posts.
+This is mostly to get this to show up in git